 The proposed mitigation is not proportional to the impacts proposed to the Upland Review Areas and particularly the Vegetated Buffer Zones.
-Essentially all of the existing vegetation within the Vegetated Buffer Zones, 50 feet from the wetlands and 75 feet from the intermittent watercourses, in the area proposed for development, is proposed to be removed.
-Retention of existing vegetation and the planting of new trees and shrubs are recommended as a condition of approval.
+All of the existing vegetation within the Vegetated Buffer Zones, 50 feet from the wetlands and 75 feet from the intermittent watercourses, in the development area is proposed to be removed.
+Retention of existing vegetation and the planting of new trees and shrubs at the limits of clearing, invasive species control measures or other mitigation measures are recommended as a condition of approval.

 The total area of the 500-foot Vernal Pool Habitat Area is about 22.5 acres.
-Some of the Area is already developed including Loeffler Road and existing residential developments at 23, 25 and 33 Loeffler Road, 2 Prosser Lane, and 18, 20, 21, 22, 24, 25 and 27 Burnwood Drive.
-The estimated 0.60 acres of proposed disturbances within the Vernal Pool Habitat Area for this project is approximately 3% of the total.
+Some of this Area is developed including Loeffler Road and residential developments on Loeffler Road, Prosser Lane, and Burnwood Drive.
+The 0.5 acres of proposed disturbances within the Vernal Pool Habitat Area for this project is approximately 2% of the total Area.